Superalgos/Superalgos/docs/pages/suite/suite-session-parameters.md

 }
 ```

-If you do not set an *initialDatetime* the platform's fallback mechanism will try to get it from the parameters at the level of the trading system.
+If you do not set an *initialDatetime* the system's fallback mechanism will try to get it from the parameters at the level of the trading system.
 In case there is no *initialDatetime*, the calculation will start at the current position of the charts.

 If you don't set a *finalDatetime* at the level of the testing session or the trading system, then calculations will run until the present time.